Hexalith/Hexalith.Applications/src/README.md

 # Source Code

-This directory contains all source code for the Hexalith.MyNewPackage solution.
+This directory contains all source code for the Hexalith.Applications solution.

 ## Structure